colinrozzi/fs-mcp-server/SPECIFICATION.md

 All tools follow a consistent error handling pattern:

-1. **Path Validation Errors**: When a path is outside the root directory or invalid
+1. **Path Validation Errors**: When a path is outside all allowed directories
    - Error Code: `path_validation_error`
-   - Message: "Path is outside of the allowed root directory"
+   - Message: "Path is outside of all allowed directories"

 2. **Permission Errors**: When file access permissions prevent an operation
    - Error Code: `permission_denied`